 Students are viewed as whole individuals working toward integration with others and enjoying the privileges of community membership, while accepting its inherent responsibilities.
 Our program, policies, expectations, and guidelines are designed with your safety and welfare in mind.
 Your involvement in the community is the key to making the residence halls places where you:

 The Office for Residential Life and Housing is led by a team of dedicated individuals whose commitment is to support the academic endeavors of each of our residents while offering meaningful challenges that encourage their personal growth.
 Please visit your RA or your Residence Director should you need any assistance during your stay in Housing.

 The Jeanette and Morris Kessel Student Center in Pleasantville is the living room of the campus providing relaxation and social interaction, opportunities for education and exchange of thought, and services for Pace University students, staff, faculty, and our community.

-The multi-level structure, supervised and managed in the area of policy and operations by Student Development and Campus Activities, offers dining, lounges, event spaces, bookstore, and several offices whose mission includes supporting and educating students.
+The multi-level structure, offers dining, lounges, event spaces, bookstore, and several offices whose mission includes supporting and educating students.

 What’s in The Kessel Student Center?

 Want to reserve a Space in The Kessel Student Center?

 Please go to our Request tab on our Online Events Calendar!